What Is a Bitcoin Stop Loss? Key Factors Traders Should Know

 2. Volatility - this refers to the daily price range of the BTCSUD pair.
 If the BTCUSD pair routinely moves up and down in a range of 100,000 points($100) or more over the course of the day, then you can't put a tight stop loss.
 If you do, you'll be taken out of your trade by normal volatility.

-4. Position size - if the position size opened is too big then even the smallest decimal point movement will be fairly large in percentage terms.
+4. Position size - if the position opened is too large then even the slightest decimal point movement will be fairly large in percentage terms.
 This means that you have to set a tight stoploss order which might be taken out more easily.
 In many cases it is better to move to a smaller trade position so-as-tosothat-to allow your Bitcoin position more space for fluctuation, by placing a sensible level for this stop loss order while at same time reducing risk.

 7. Timeframe - the larger the chart timeframe you use to trade Bitcoin Crypto Currency, the larger the stop loss set should be.
 If you were a scalper your stop losses would be much tighter than if you were a day trader or swing trader.
 This is because if you're using longer time-frames to trade and you determine the price will be moving up it does not make sense to set a very close stop loss because if the Bitcoin price swings a little then your stop loss order will be taken out.